 Objects are available for study subject to museum policies and procedures.
 For more information email the Museum Registrar/Collections Curator, call 270-745-6260, or write Museum Registrar, The Kentucky Museum, Western Kentucky University, 1906 College Heights Blvd. #11092, Bowling Green, KY 42101-11092.
 Prior appointment is required.

 Objects featured on this web page may not be on exhibit.
 To learn more about what is currently on display, link to our exhibit pages.

 |Glassware & Ceramics||Political Memorabilia||Quilts||Toys & Games|

 The Art Collection consists of more than 1000 works.
-Kentucky artists in the collection include Matthew Harris Jouett, Clement Reeves Edwards, Harlan Hubbard, Alphonse and Juliette Desport, Harvey Joiner, Sarah Gaines Peyton, and Ivan Wilson.
+Kentucky artists in the collection include Matthew Harris Jouett, Clement Reeves Edwards, Harlan Hubbard, Alphonse and Juliette Desport, Harvey Joiner, Sarah Gaines Peyton, Ivan Wilson and Joe Downing.

 The print collection is composed of historical works by artists such as Karl Bodmer and George Catlin to modern prints by Jim Dine, James Rosenquist, Victor Vasarely, and Robert Motherwell.

 More than 350 works make up the C. Perry Snell Collection, including 144 miniatures, several icons, the Four Seasons statues, and a copy, possibly sixteenth century Italian, of Leonardo da Vinci's portrait of the Mona Lisa.